Stocktaking in the Hotels and Catering Department of H & G Simonds Ltd – after the Second World War.

 The brewery decided to open and run its own managed public houses in 1953 and the stock-takers of the Hotels Dpt. formed the base of a larger stocktaking Dpt. headed by Norman Clements.
 The number of Simonds Hotels had reached 35 and there were an additional 5 bar/restaurant/catering outlets.
 Jim Huntsman, Ken Organ and Les Field were all working in the stocktaking department around this time.

-Click HERE for a profile on Ray Rowland and his life working for H&G Simonds Ltd.
+Click HERE for a profile on Ray Rowland and his life working for H&G Simonds Ltd which was contributed by his family.

 Contributed by Tina Bilbe.
 April 2017